General requirements and initiation

 The Order may also have "associate members" in the form of squires and pages (not in title, only in temporary duties), who are not knights of the order, or official members, but help at events or donate their time.

 Members who do not live up to the Orders ideals, whose actions reflect badly on the Order, can be voted out and removed.

 Members may also resign at any time, or request to be made temporarily "inactive".
 Inactive members do not vote, but may return at a time of their choosing.
 The commander can also place members into inactive status if they have been unreachable for some time or have shown no interest in participating in votes.

 Members who are inactive for 6 months or more on the forum will be automatically considered to be "inactive" members.
 Inactivation does not mean the member is kicked out, or barred from participation, or anything of the sort.
 It merely means they will be removed from the voting totals, and will be sorted to the bottom of the roster on the website.
 The member may ask to be reactivated at any time.

 Squires and Knights may submit custom heraldry for the roll of arms (required to attain the rank of Squire).
 Personal arms must be sufficiently different from existing arms in the Order, and may be updated as needed.
 Arms may be updated at the discretion of the member, within reason.
 The Knight Commander, or a designated Herald, will have final discretion.

-Once an Squire has progressed beyond the introductory period and has learned about the Order and its ideals, and is satisfied that he or she wishes to continue, and has looked inside and decided that the time has come, the Squire can seek to be knighted.
+Once an Squire has progressed beyond the introductory period and has learned about the Order and its ideals, and is satisfied that he or she wishes to continue, and has looked inside and decided that the time has come, and has met the requirements outlined above, the Squire can seek to be knighted.

 At this point, the Squire must also have a complete kit, within the rules for the "medieval look" outlined above.